ErikGartner/vtesdb/README.md

 =========
 *A meteor app that allows for searching among all cards in the collectible card game VtES.*

+The offical version of the app is hosted at [vtes.gartner.io](https://vtes.gartner.io), though note that the app is under active development and may be unstable.

 ## Features

 - Searching with large visible images